agboolaidris/Kanban-style-task-board/README.md

 - **State Management**: Manage state using Jotai.
 - **Responsive Design**: Built with Tailwind CSS for responsive design.
 - **TypeScript**: Type-safe code with TypeScript.
+- **Testing**: Unit and integration tests using Jest and React Testing Library.

 ## Technologies Used